pansap99/gitGuide/README.md

 ## Discarding changes with ```git checkout```

-We cab discard commited changes to a fiel we dont want to keep with the command:
+We can discard committed changes to a file we don’t want to keep with the command:

 ```
 git checkout HEAD <filename> (or multiple filenames)
 # or
 git checkout -- <filenames>
 ```
-This command help us undo changes we dint yet commit and quicly get back to our latest chekpoint (commit).
+This command help us undo changes we didn't yet commit and quickly get back to our latest checkpoint (commit).

 ## Undoing changes